-This topic contains 13 replies, has 4 voices, and was last updated by Anonymous 8 years, 6 months ago.
+- This topic has 13 replies, 4 voices, and was last updated 9 years ago by Anonymous.

 Only if the quality of service matters.
 Look at it this way, if you’re not getting return phone calls, if no one is telling you what is going on which would you rather have, email that never gets answered or the ability to go to their office and meet face to face?

 - May 4, 2011 at 3:31 am #425252AnonymousInactive

 well if you do it on line you put all of your info out there , and it will get passed around or you risk your identity getting stolen by the minimum wage person who reviews your info before passing it along , If you go somewhere local you know exactly who gets what , when it comes to your personal info .

 - May 4, 2011 at 4:02 am #425253AnonymousInactive

 Well it all depends, if you go local, they give you very few options.
 Internet information, people pay for and work on a national level, so they have more options available to you.
 The first rule in mortgages as a consumer is to shop around and to be educated.
 I am a mortgage broker and I have seen people lose their shirts, because they didn’t.